 10 Signs You Would Be Perfect For a Travel Nursing Career

 Let’s face it, every hospital and facility has its politics.
 When you are around the same people and problems day in and day out, you can get caught up in the drama.
-A pro of travel nursing is you are new to the facility so you can focus more on patient care and hospital protocols than petty issues.
+As a new employee, you can focus more time on patient care and hospital protocols than petty issues.

 If you do get wrapped up in the drama at a facility, you only have to deal with it for a little bit until your contract is up!
 Then say goodbye and go someplace even better.
 13-week contracts can be a blessing!

 Data from Indeed states that on average travel nurses make 20% more than RNs.
 There are many factors that go into this higher salary.
-For starters, the base pay of a travel nurse is normally higher than a full-time nurse because of the short assignments and high demand for the position to be filled.
-Our travelers also may be eligible to receive tax-free stipends to help with relocating, this includes housing, meals, WIFI, etc. Other traveling expenses are often reimbursed as well.
-Finally, when tax season rolls around you’ll get tax breaks for being a travel nurse.
+For starters, the base pay of a travel nurse is normally higher than a full-time nurse.
+This is due to the short assignments and high demand for the position.
+Our travelers also may be eligible to receive tax-free stipends.
+The stipend helps with housing, meals, cable, internet, and so on.
+When tax season rolls around you’ll get tax breaks for being a travel nurse too!

 When you add up all these variables, it equals more money in your pocket!
 Keep in mind salary changes depending on location, your experience, and the facility.

 If you are known to have chronic boredom, then travel nursing may be your cure!
-Between starting at a new facility, meeting new people, moving into a new apartment, and exploring your new location, there is hardly any time to even think about becoming bored.
+Starting at a new facility and meeting new people will keep you very busy!
+As a travel nurse, you’ll find that boredom is a thing of the past.

 So you like adventure?
-This is perhaps one of the greatest pros of travel nursing!
+This is one of the greatest pros of travel nursing!
 Every 13 weeks you change locations and scenery.
-You’ll soon find yourself meeting new people in Chicago, hiking mountains in Colorado, sunbathing in Florida, or tasting fresh seafood in South Carolina.
+You’ll soon find yourself meeting new people throughout the country.
 Wherever the wind takes you, you can go – and get paid for it!

-Some of our young travelers are just beginning to reach their nursing career goals and aren’t sure what cities they like or want to eventually settle down in; so they test them out while working their 13-week contracts.
-This also goes for the size of the facility they want to work at, while travel nursing you can test out different facilities and locations until you find the perfect combo!
+Some of our young travelers aren’t sure what cities they like to live and work in yet.
+Testing cities out during 13-week contracts is the perfect way to do it.
+This also goes for the size of the facility they want to work at.
+As a travel nurse, you can test out a variety of facilities and locations until you find the perfect combo!

 The beauty of travel nursing is the flexibility you have.
 Unlike traditional nursing jobs where you get limited vacation time, your vacation time is always dependent on what you want!